tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 - T (BFT threshold) = $67​$% of N
 - n (committee size) = $100$

+---

 <p align="center"><img src="assets/committee_size_100.png" width="900" /></p>

+Note:

 The above graph was calculated using Excel.
 From this and the previous graph, it can be seen that probabilities are significantly lower when the committee size is
 $100$ compared to when it is $10$.
 There is an increase in probability up to a network size of $700$, albeit, not as steep as the change when the committee size is $10$.
 The probability plateaus at $0.08$.
 The larger the committee size, the fewer dramatic changes there are in the probability.

+---

 #### Variation of Bad Nodes with Committee Size 10 and 100